Archbishop Elpidophoros of America

 What does the Lord say of such?

-Every scholar who is learned in the Kingdom of Heaven is like a person who is the master of their own house, who can draw out of their vault treasures, both new and old.
+who is the master of their own house, who can draw out of their vault

 Therefore, we also must be “learned in the Kingdom of Heaven” and be prepared to bring forth treasures that are both new and old to meet the conditions that confront us.